Jamba: A Hybrid Transformer-Mamba Language Model: Ablations and Insights

 \section{Ablations and Insights}

 This section discusses ablation experiments we ran for different design choices in our implementation of the Jamba architecture.
 First we show the benefit of combining attention and Mamba layers, at which ratio they should be combined, and how to interleave them.
-We investigate cases where pure Mamba fails, suggesting that it struggles to develop in-context learning capabilities, while the Attention–Mamba hybrid exhibits in-context learning similar to vanilla Transformers.
-Then we show the benefit of adding MoE on top of a hybrid Attention–Mamba model.
-Finally, we share two additional learnings that we found useful: explicit positional information is not needed in \jamba, and Mamba layers necessitate special normalization to stabilize training at large scale.\footnote{In all the ablation experiments, ``pure Mamba'' refers to models with Mamba layers interleaved with MLP layers.}
+We investigate cases where pure Mamba fails, suggesting that it struggles to develop in-context learning capabilities, while the Attention-Mamba hybrid exhibits in-context learning similar to vanilla Transformers.
+Then we show the benefit of adding MoE on top of a hybrid Attention-Mamba model.
+Finally, we share two additional learnings that we found useful: explicit positional information is not needed in \jamba, and Mamba layers necessitate special normalization to stabilize training at large scale.\footnote{In all the ablations, ``pure Mamba'' refers to models with Mamba layers interleaved with MLP layers.}

-For these ablations, we report the following measures, which exhibit informative performance even at small data or model scale. \begin{itemize} \item Academic benchmarks: HellaSwag (10-shot) \cite{zellers2019hellaswag}, WinoGrande (5-shot) \cite{sakaguchi2020winogrande}, Natural Questions closed-book (NQ; 5-shot) \cite{kwiatkowski2019natural}. \item HuggingFace OpenLLM leaderboard (OLLM) \cite{ollm}: a summary statistic of several datasets.
+For these ablations, we report the following measures, which exhibit informative performance even at small data or model scale. \begin{itemize}[itemsep=2pt,topsep=2pt,parsep=2pt] \item Academic benchmarks: HellaSwag (10-shot) \cite{zellers2019hellaswag}, WinoGrande (5-shot) \cite{sakaguchi2020winogrande}, Natural Questions closed-book (NQ; 5-shot) \cite{kwiatkowski2019natural}. \item HuggingFace OpenLLM leaderboard (OLLM) \cite{ollm}: a summary statistic of several datasets.
 We report results with our reproduction. \item Perplexity evaluations: we report log-prob (per byte) on texts from three domains: C4, Books, and code. \end{itemize}